himbeer-toni/UserScripts/fetch-missing-ca.md

 ### 1. Copy the Certificate

-Copy the PEM file (e.g., `SectigoPublicServerAutheCAOVR36.crt`) to the system CA certificates directory:
+Copy the certificate file (e.g., `SectigoPublicServerAutheCAOVR36.crt`) to the system CA certificates directory:
 ```sh
 sudo cp SectigoPublicServerAutheCAOVR36.crt /usr/local/share/ca-certificates/
 ```
 ---
 >**ATTENTION**:<br/>
->The PEM file **must** have the suffix .crt in /usr/local/share/ca-certificates/, otherwise the next step **will not** add the certificate to /etc/ssl/certs(/ca-certificates.crt)!
+>The certificate file **must** have the suffix .crt in /usr/local/share/ca-certificates/, otherwise the next step **will not** add the certificate to /etc/ssl/certs(/ca-certificates.crt)!
 ---
 ### 2. Update the CA Store